OzanKayikci/RunningTrackerApp/README.md

 # RunningTrackerApp

 A simple project developed with <b>Kotlin</b>.
-This app track and saves your runs with google maps.
+This application tracks and records your runs with google maps.

 <br/>--><B>MVVM</B> Architecture